 In this simple variation on traditional succotash, edamame (fresh green soybeans) stand in for the customary lima beans.
 Serve this corn and edamame succotash salad to bolster many kinds of light main dishes.

 In midsummer, you might find fresh edamame from my local farm markets.
 They’re cooked in the shell for about 10 minutes, then popped open and eaten at room temperature as a snack or to use in recipes.
 Otherwise, edamame are easy to find in frozen form in supermarkets or natural foods stores, either in or out of the shell.

 Edamame in their pods

 Edamame have a lot going for them, with a good protein and fiber profile.
 They provide generous amounts of vitamins and minerals, especially Vitamin K and folate.
-See their complete nutritional profile.
+Learn more about how to use and enjoy edamame, and see their complete nutritional profile.